- Adoptive Parent(s):

 Due to the strict laws regarding the confidentiality of adoption files, individuals who have been adopted are not permitted to see their adoption records without an order of the court.
 The following forms packet is used to request an order:

 Further, if the court grants an adopted person the right to inspect or have copies of their adoption record, court staff are not permitted to provide documents for inspection or for copying to any person other than the adopting parent(s) and their attorney of record, unless the name of the child's birth parents or any other information tending to identify the child's birth parents is deleted from the documents or copies.
 Adoption requests can only be processed if the signature of the adoptive parent or parents is notarized.
-Adoption records are not on the Court Index.
+Adoption records are not on the court's public access site.